 MB: Are you actively dating?

-NB: No, no. I occasionally go on a date here and there, but I haven’t found anybody that really peaks my interest.
+NB: No, no. I occasionally go on a date here and there, but I haven’t found anybody that really piques my interest.
 It may be a timing thing.
 I have a really full life.
 It takes a lot of energy to be a full-time single mom, full-time business owner, a friend, feeling like you are giving back, just being the best you can be.

 MB: Full-time superhero.
 So you were the décor director this year for Friscovania.
 Are you also into arts and crafts?